BiggerSeries/BiggerSeries/src/main/java/net/roguelogix/phosphophyllite/quartz_old/README.md

 # Phosphophyllite Quartz Renderer
-Quartz is a render engine designed to work alongside minecraft's built in engine to help with dynamicly textured blocks
+Quartz is a render engine designed to work alongside minecraft's built in engine to help with dynamically textured blocks

 If you are using this engine, it is recommend you *don't* poke around with the OpenGL state at all, depending on what OpenGL capabilities are available, it will switch what its doing